 The research institutes established by international organizations and governments in various countries are generally commissioned not only with the task of monitoring research quality, but also with the mission to improve research facilities and conditions for recruiting and promoting younger-generation researchers.
-The Centre for Educational Research and Innovation of OECD, the Joint Research Centre of EU, the Office of Educational Research and Improvement in the United States, the Max-Planck-Institut für Bildungforschung and the National Foundation for Educational Research in the UK are all responsible, not only for monitoring research quality itself, but also for improving research environments to facilitate the production of high-quality educational research.
+The Centre for Educational Research and Innovation of OECD, the Joint Research Centre of EU, the Office of Educational Research and Improvement in the United States, the Max-Planck-Institut für Bildungforschung and the National Foundation for Educational Research quality itself, but also for improving research environments to facilitate the production of high-quality educational research.